+То Do Select a single log entry Click on it.
+Select multiple log entries non-contiguous: hold down CTRL and click the log entries one by one contiguous: select a single log entry, then hold down SHIFT and click another entry.
+All the entries between the first and last selections will be selected too.
+View a log entry's details 1.
+Select a log entry.
+2. Do one of the following Click Oliver Octails.
+The log entry's details will be displayed in a separate window.
 Expand the Information panel, by clicking the chevron.
-Save the selected log 1.
-Select a single log entry or multiple log entries. entries to a file 2.
-Click Save Selected to File.
+Save the selected log entries to a file 1.
+Select a single log entry or multiple log entries.
+2. Click 📴 Save Selected to File.
 3. In the opened window, specify a path and a name for the file.
 Save all the log entries 1.
 Make sure, that the filters are not set. to a file 2.
-Click 🔚 Save All to File.
+Click 📑 Save All to File.
 3. In the opened window, specify a path and a name for the file.
-Save all the filtered log 1.
-Set filters to get a list of the log entries that satisfy the filtering criteria. entries to a file 2.
-Click 🔚 Save All to File.
-3. In the opened window, specify a path and a name for the file.
+Save all the filtered log entries to a file 1.
+Set filters to get a list of the log entries that satisfy the filtering criteria.
+2. Click 🖶 Save All to File.
+In the opened window, specify a path and a name for the file.
 As a result, the log entries of that list will be saved.
-Delete all the log entries S Click 📥 Clear Log.
+Delete all the log entries Click 📥 Clear Log.
 All the log entries will be deleted from the log, and a new log entry will be created.
 It will contain information about who deleted the entries and when.
-Set up the logging level Click Configure logging level.
+Set up the logging level Click 🔀 Configure logging level.
 In the Logging level (p.
-78) window, specify whether to collect log events from the registered machines to the centralized log.
+81) window, specify whether to collect log events from the registered machines to the centralized log.